sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 isolation then it passed.
 Then I ran all specs again and it passed.

-As we didn't have to change anything we can checkout the master tree and proceede with deployment.
+As we didn't have to change anything we can checkout the master tree and proceed with deployment.

 # Stage 3 - Deploying the application
 The final step is to deploy the application.
 We already have a running application on the staging and production machine.
 The initial deployment step are described in [deployment](https://github.com/sugaryourcoffee/secondhand/blob/master/doc/deployment.md).
-The steps in this section describe how to setup an addtional beta server to test our upgraded application.
-If everything works we deploy to the staging sever and finaly to the production server.
+The steps in this section describe how to setup an additional beta server to test our upgraded application.
+If everything works we deploy to the staging sever and finally to the production server.

 In the following we assume that our development machine is *saltspring* and our beta server is *uranus*.
 To setup the beta server we have to conduct following